 When you're replacing core processes, you can't be dependent on any single vendor.
 Your operational logic needs to be yours.
 Build on infrastructure you control, where your prompts and workflows work across any provider.

 GPT-4 was state of the art.
 Then Claude beat it.
 Then Gemini got cheaper.
-New models launch every few months—better, faster, cheaper.
+This will keep happening.

-Build on infrastructure from the start.
-Companies building on infrastructure swap the model and keep working.
+When your logic is abstracted from the model changes and upgrades are simple.
+When it's hardcoded, upgrades are rewrites.
+Build so that models are components, not foundations.
 Your operational logic, the actual business value, stays intact regardless of which vendor wins.
-Models are interchangeable components, not foundations.
 This is how you build AI operations that last.

-Everyone's betting on AI agents—autonomous systems that figure out your business.
-That's a gamble on AGI timelines and intelligence you don't control.
+The bet on AI agents is a bet on autonomous systems that figure out your business.
+That's a gamble on timelines and intelligence you don't control.

 The factory approach is different.
 It's a methodology for breaking down your business processes into manageable pieces.
-Take customer support: don't treat it as one monolithic AI task.
-Break it into units - analysis, routing, response generation, escalation.
-Each unit does one specific job.
-Test each piece independently.
+Each unit does one job.
+Test independently.
 Then chain units together into production lines.
 When something breaks, you know which unit.
 When something works, you reuse it.
 Units compound into sophisticated systems.
 Build momentum and Infrastructure while your competitors run failed experiments.